Overview

 Automatic User Badging from Trusted Devices and Trusted Networks

 When the NAC (Network Access Control) feature of OpenOTP and Radius Bridge (Authentication Servers) is enabled and configured with your network devices (Authenticators), the MAC addresses of your end-users' devices (Supplicants) will be populated in the SQL table specified in WebADM, within the Network table.
 Additionally, you can enable automatic badging by clicking on the Auto Badge radio button, which will automatically badge the user when their device is authenticated.
-Accesses requiring badging will then be granted, and if the user account was locked through the User Lockout feature of the LDAP Option Set, the account will also be automatically unlocked.
+Accesses requiring badging will then be granted, and if the user account was locked through the Lockout Policy feature of the LDAP Option Set, the account will also be automatically unlocked.

 In the example below, the device with MAC address 1E:45:C1:F3:BE:51 belongs to John Doe's mobile phone.
 When John is at the office, his phone will attempt to connect and log in to access the Wi-Fi network.
 Since auto-badging is enabled for this MAC address, John will be automatically badged in.